 From 2014-2020, CILSE was involved in an extensive community outreach program, entitled Project UNITE (Uniting Neuroscience, Innovative Teaching, and Education).
 Through generous funding from Transamerica, Project UNITE partnered with two Baltimore City public schools per year to improve instructional practices for students with educational disabilities, as well as students who are struggling to learn and at risk for further intervention.

-With permission from families, former fellow and current CILSE Assistant Director, Lisa Carey consults with assessing clinicians and Baltimore City schools staff to promote best practices in the classroom.
-Outcomes are assessed at the level of the individual student and teacher, as well as via the classrooms in which the interventions were made.
+With permission from families, former fellow and current CILSE Assistant Director, Lisa Carey consulted with assessing clinicians and Baltimore City school staff to promote best practices in the classroom.
+Outcomes were assessed at the level of the individual student and teacher, as well as via the classrooms in which the interventions were made.